-- Be sure to bring along the American flag if the location does not have one. - Be sure to bring along all the copies and forms that you previously made. - Bring ample pens and pencils. - Bring along anything necessary for the Activity Buffet. - Bring along anything necessary for the Did and Do portion of the meeting, in which Scouts will be performing Challenges.

-• Be sure to bring along Frisbee, basketball, or whatever other equipment the Scouts will need to play before the meeting starts.
+- Be sure to bring along the American flag if the location does not have one. - Be sure to bring along all the copies and forms that you previously made. - Bring ample pens and pencils. - Bring along anything necessary for the Activity Buffet. - Bring along anything necessary for the Did and Do portion of the meeting, in which Scouts will be performing Challenges. - Be sure to bring along Frisbee, basketball, or whatever other equipment the Scouts will need to play before the meeting starts. - Be sure to bring the Good Time Candle.